 Hardcover books combine a hardcover with standard pages that can rip or crease in younger children's hands, making them more delicate than board books.
 The same is true for paperback books.
 We think this is a factor to consider when purchasing a book, but don't let it be a deal-breaker.
 In our review, all of the books are board books, except for The Wide-Mouthed Frog, The Mitten, and Good Night, Little Blue Truck.

 Benefits of Reading

-The human brain is truly amazing, and it develops at an extraordinary rate; in fact, science shows that 80 percent of a child's brain forms during their first three years.
-Therefore, within this window of time, the simple act of reading to your child immensely impacts their development and it creates more neural connections.
-Those brain connections strengthen, link, and build over time, setting the stage to do everyday tasks in life, such as thinking, communicating, learning, etc. All of these skills create success in school and beyond.
-And the benefits don't stop there.
-Reading is a bonding experience between caregiver and child.
-It provides a safe and nurturing environment that promotes a love of reading.
-So, don't hesitate or feel silly reading, singing, and playing with your child, even as a newborn.
-During the early years, the interactions you have with your baby are rich in learning and make all the difference.
+The human brain is truly amazing as it develops at an extraordinary rate during the beginning years of a child's life; in fact, science shows that 80 percent of a child's brain forms during their first three years.
+Reading to your child significantly impacts their development within this window of time.
+It creates neural connections, and those brain connections strengthen, link, and build over time, setting the stage for everyday life tasks, such as thinking, communicating, learning, etc., creating success in school and beyond.
+Plus, the benefits don't stop there.
+Reading is a bonding experience between caregiver and child, providing a safe and nurturing environment that promotes a love of reading.
+So, don't hesitate or feel silly while reading, singing, and playing with your child, even if they're a little newborn.
+Interactions during these early years are rich in learning and can make all the difference.

-Books are magical, and we think you'll enjoy creating your baby's first library.
-With many children's books to choose from, our round-up includes top-notch books that will help kick-off your baby's collection.
-So, snuggle up with your little one and read away.
+With many children's books to choose from, we believe our review includes top-notch books that will help build your child's book collection.
+Children who enjoy shared book reading often become lifelong readers, so snuggle up with your little one and read away.